hastearcade/haste-sdk/README.md

 }
 ```

-**NOTE: Payments are performed via asyncronous methods and thus you may not receive the transaction hash if you call `getPlayTransaction` immediately after a play.
-The best practice is to poll `getPlayTransaction` until you receive a `tx`.**
+**NOTE: Payments are performed via asyncronous methods and thus you may not receive the transaction hash if you call `play.transaction` immediately after a play.
+The best practice is to poll `play.transaction` until you receive a `tx`.**

 ##### Errors